 An external recorder is crucial to any shooting setup if you have multiple people on a shoot.
 It adds extra visibility to the shot so everyone can give clear input on improving the image.
 Additionally, it avoids people crowding around your viewfinder and making situations uncomfortable.

-Now that you’ve seen our camera bag for 2019, as well as our wish list, do you have any suggestions or recommendations on what we should get?
+Now that you’ve seen our camera bag, as well as our wish list, do you have any suggestions or recommendations on what we should get?
 Leave us a comment below.
 Happy shooting!